RidgeRun/openfd/docs/attached-board.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Take into account the following parameters for NAND memory in the DM36x Leopard
 Board.
-You can obtain this information by issuing the `nand info` command
+You can obtain this information by issuing the '`nand info`' command
 in U-Boot.

 * NAND block size: 128Kb (131072 bytes, or 0x20000 in hex)